sushil1024/Attendance-Report-and-Analytics/README.md

 # Attendance-Report-and-Analytics

 Data will be stored in csv format, report will be generated on request and analysis will be showed in the report.
+The report will be mailed to the particular email id of the candidate.

 # Installation